Why you should be watching Taskmaster

 Season 10 has got a particularly promising line-up of competitors: Daisy May Cooper (This Country), Johnny Vegas (Benidorm), Katherine Parkinson (IT Crowd), Mawaan Rizwan (Live At The Apollo) and Richard Herring (RHLSTP).

 5. The hosts

-While you’re watching Doc Brown and Josh Widdicombe embarrassing themselves on screen is entertaining, what makes Taskmaster really step up the laughter is its choice of hosts: Greg Davies and Little Alex Horne.
-Horne created the series, starting at the Edinburgh Festival Fringe in 2010 before bringing it Dave in 2015, and has a deadpan that’s lethal, overseeing each task as the officially adjudicator, and almost never breaking his straight face.
-In the studio, meanwhile, he’s joined by Davies to watch back the footage, with the Welsh former teacher overseeing the whole thing like a drunken headmaster with discipline issues.
+While watching people embarrass themselves on screen is entertaining, what makes Taskmaster really step up the laughter is its choice of hosts: Greg Davies and Little Alex Horne.
+Horne created the series, starting at the Edinburgh Festival Fringe in 2010 before bringing it Dave in 2015 (after being turned down by Channel 4).
+Horne has a deadpan that’s lethal, overseeing each task as the officially adjudicator, and almost never breaking his straight face.
+In the studio, meanwhile, he’s joined by Davies to watch back the footage, with the Welsh former teacher overseeing the whole thing like an inebriated headmaster with discipline issues.
 Watching him berate everyone at every opportunity – not to mention barking orders at Little Alex Horne – is priceless.

-In an age of binge-watching, box sets and cliffhanger plot twists, sometimes, you just want to sit down and watch someone trying to play basketball without their hands, or invent their own water-based form of transport.
-This is the show for people with zero commitment – and, best of all, Taskmaster knows it, cramming each instalment into just 30 minutes, even squeezing in time for an on-stage finale.
-Less time thinking, more time giggling.
+In an age of binge-watching, box sets and cliffhanger plot twists, sometimes you just want to sit down and watch someone trying to play basketball without their hands, or invent their own water-based form of transport.